How Often Should You Water a Calla Lily (A Complete Guide)

 This will help maintain consistent moist conditions without risking overwatering.

-Pot size and material affect how often to water Calla Lily plants.
+Pot size and material affect the frequency Calla Lily plants need to be watered.

 When choosing a container for your calla lilies, it is essential to consider the pot’s capacity to hold moisture and provide adequate space for the rhizomes to grow.